vmagnin/formidi/ROADMAP.md

 The stars in parenthesis are an evaluation of the difficulty.

-## ForMIDI 0.4 "?"
+## ForMIDI 0.4 "Forbidden Love"

 ### Development
-* [x] Add test for the subroutine write_variable_length_quantity(self, i).
+* [x] Add tests for the subroutine write_variable_length_quantity(self, i).
 It could be split in two routines, one testable and one writing in the file.

 ### Features
 * [x] Implement the meta-event: time_signature FF 58 04 nn dd cc bb   (**)